-What Is Cloud Security?
 Cloud security is a family of security policies, procedures, tools, and technologies designed to protect users, sensitive data, apps, and infrastructure in cloud computing environments.
-The most comprehensive cloud security solutions span workloads, users, and SaaS resources in the cloud to protect them from data breaches, malware, and other security threats.
+The most comprehensive cloud security solutions span workloads, users, and SaaS resources to protect them from data breaches, malware, and other security threats.

 Why Is Cloud Security Important?

-Ironically, many organizations cite security concerns as a primary reason not to move to the cloud.
-But today, in a complex economy driven by innovation—and shadowed by the growing business of cybercrime—organizations need the flexibility and scalability of cloud services, which can only be effectively secured by cloud security solutions that rise to meet the unique needs of the cloud.
+Today, in a complex economy driven by innovation—and shadowed by the growing business of cybercrime—organizations need the flexibility and scalability of cloud services, which can only be effectively secured by cloud security solutions that rise to meet the unique needs of the cloud.

 How Does Cloud Security Work?